 What I tell clients is the same thing - the best system is the one your team actually uses consistently.
 Don't switch for the sake of switching.
 I've seen businesses make system changes for all the wrong reasons and end up worse off than when they started.

-Here's exactly how I'm approaching the switch, connecting to the "Know What's Working" principle from my Flywheel framework:
+I'm approaching this switch methodically, connecting to the "Know What's Working" principle from my Flywheel framework by measuring everything before, during, and after the transition.

 Phase 1: Data Audit and Export